Fredericton International Airport: Facilities

-Built from 1949 to 1951, the airport terminal consists of a 5 storey control tower flanked by a single storey departure and arrival wings.
-Additions were completed from 2004 to 2006 and 2009.
+Built from 1949 to 1951, the airport terminal consists of a five storey control tower flanked by a single storey departure and arrival wings.
+Additions were completed from 2004 to 2006 and 2009, with a large terminal expansion and renovation, being completed in 2021.

 The airport has its own fire suppression (two ARFF and tanker) to handle aircraft-related emergency calls.
 Mutual assistance provided by Fredericton, Oromocto and CFB Gagetown.

+Accidents and incidents

+Air Canada Flight 646 crashed here in 1997.
+The plane, a Bombardier CJ series, crash landed and hit a tree.
+There were no fatalities.